MF-Satti/Flappybird-clone/README.md

-# Flippy Bird
+# Flappy Bird - CLone

-Flippy Bird is a game developed using LibGDX as a clone of Flappy Bird
+Developed using LibGDX as a flappy bird clone